How to market a new business?

 Now we can’t forget the use of the internet to market for free.
 There are so many things that you can do to get your name out there online, so I suggest that you start hopping on the bandwagon today.
 If you’re not marketing online, you’re missing out on a huge piece of landscape that could be potentially yours.

 While business cards might seem slightly outdated, an impressive one will still achieve the same result that it always has, and that result is highlighting to any potential clients how professional and exclusive your company is.

-If you are very good at design you could also try it yourself, but I don’t recommend it.
+If you are very good at design, you could also try it yourself, but I don’t recommend it.
 Your job is to build your business and not to become a jack of all trades.
 Experiment with business cards that stand out.
 The best ones are those that are shaped a bit differently.
 Try a larger than normal size business card.
 It will stick out from the rest.
 It might be a good conversation starter.
-Whatever it takes to get the conversation started about your business.
+You must do whatever it takes to get the conversation started about your business.
 If your business card looks like all the others, your business is like all the others.

 Avoid the following mistakes if you want a great business card:

 - Make it clear what you do.
 If someone would read your card without you being there to explain what you do, would your card tell the story?